Influenza vaccine: Quadrivalent vaccines

-A quadrivalent flu vaccine administered by nasal mist was approved by the FDA in March 2012.
+A quadrivalent flu vaccine administered by nasal mist was approved by the US Food and Drug Administration (FDA) in March 2012.
 Fluarix Quadrivalent was approved by the FDA in December 2012.

-In 2014, the Canadian National Advisory Committee on Immunization (NACI) published a review of quadrivalent influenza vaccines.
+A literature review of quadrivalent influenza vaccines was published in 2014.

-Starting with the 2018–2019 influenza season most of the regular-dose egg-based flu shots and all the recombinant and cell-grown flu vaccines in the United States are quadrivalent.
-In the 2019–2020 influenza season all regular-dose flu shots and all recombinant influenza vaccine in the United States are quadrivalent.
+Starting with the 2018–2019 influenza season most of the regular-dose egg-based flu shots and all the recombinant and cell-grown flu vaccines in the United States were quadrivalent.
+In the 2019–2020 influenza season all regular-dose flu shots and all recombinant influenza vaccine in the United States were quadrivalent.
+However, as of the 2026-2027 flu vaccination year, all US-licensed vaccines returned to exclusively trivalence.

 In November 2019, the FDA approved Fluzone High-Dose Quadrivalent for use in the United States starting with the 2020–2021 influenza season.

 In February 2020, the FDA approved Fluad Quadrivalent for use in the United States.
 In July 2020, the FDA approved both Fluad and Fluad Quadrivalent for use in the United States for the 2020–2021 influenza season.

 The B/Yamagata lineage of influenza B, one of the four lineages targeted by quadrivalent vaccines, might have become extinct in 2020/2021 due to COVID-19 pandemic measures, and there have been no naturally occurring cases confirmed since March 2020.
 In 2023, the World Health Organization concluded that protection against the Yamagata lineage was no longer necessary in the seasonal flu vaccine, so future vaccines are recommended to be trivalent instead of quadrivalent.
 For the 2024–2025 Northern Hemisphere influenza season, the FDA recommends removing B/Yamagata from all influenza vaccines.

+Combination vaccines

+A combined messenger RNA vaccine for protection against influenza and COVID-19 was introduced in 2026.